Chart Color Schemes

 West Footscray - Tottenham is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-West Footscray-Tottenham scores high in cultural diversity with 35.4% of its population born overseas and 34.0% speaking a language other than English at home.
-Christianity is the main religion, comprising 33.8%.
+West Footscray-Tottenham has high cultural diversity, with 35.4% born overseas and 34.0% speaking a language other than English at home.
+Christianity is the main religion, at 33.8%.
 Buddhism is overrepresented at 6.4%, compared to Greater Melbourne's 2.7%.

 Frequently Asked Questions - Diversity